lonyelon/NeuralC/README.md

 ## How to compile and run
 In linux:
-1. Build with `make all`.
+1. Build with `./build.sh`.
-2. To run the program use `./bin/release/neuralc`.
+2. To run the program use `./NeuralC`.
-3. To install use `sudo cp ./bin/release/neuralc /bin/`
+3. To install use `./build.sh -i`
+3. To uninstall use `./build.sh -u`
+3. To remove build files use `./build.sh -r`

-In windows: Well, i still don't know :(
+In windows: Use Linux :P

 ## Console interface